cybozu-go/cke/README.md

     CKE can bootstrap a Kubernetes and [etcd][] cluster from scratch.
     CKE can also add or remove nodes to/from the Kubernetes and etcd cluster.

+    CKE can [reboot specified nodes gracefully](docs/reboot.md) using the Kubernetes eviction API.

 * In-place and fast upgrade of Kubernetes

     A version of CKE corresponds strictly to a single version of Kubernetes.